From bottlenecks to scale: revamping Publish for scalable adoption

 Some of the major issues included:

-1. Error loops blocking workflows
+1. Error loops

 For instance, adding a Facebook link without a URL, triggered an endless error loop with no guidance.